nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 - Expose the Nginx Ingress Dashboard with Nginx for Azure.
 - Optional: Create second AKS Cluster and deploy Nginx Ingress.

+## Automation script to build this lab

+This lab focuses on building out two AKS Kubernetes clusters in your Azure environment using Azure CLI.
+Once the cluster are built, this lab guides you how to install NGINX Plus Ingress Controller and expose Nginx Plus Ingress Dashboard.
+If you are familiar with those concepts then you can build this lab by running the below commands which would automate all the lab steps within this lab.

+- To deploy NGINX Plus Ingress Controller, you must have a software subscription license – download the NGINX Plus Ingress Controller license JWT Token file (`nginx-repo.jwt`) from your account on [MyF5](https://my.f5.com/).

+   > **NOTE:**  If you do not have a license, you can request a 30-day Trial key from [here](https://www.f5.com/trials/free-trial-connectivity-stack-kubernetes).
+   An email will arrive in your Inbox in a few minutes, with links to download the license files.

+   However, for this workshop, **a Trial License will be provided to you**, so you can pull and run the Nginx Plus Commercial version of the Ingress Controller.
+This is NOT the same Ingress Controller provided by the Kubernetes Community.
+(If you are unsure which Ingress Controller you are using in your other Kubernetes environments, you can find a link to the Blog from Nginx that explains the differences in the References Section).

+- Once your Workshop Instructor has provided the JWT file, copy the `nginx-repo.jwt` file provided in the `/labs/lab3` directory within your cloned workshop repository.

+- In your terminal, navigate back to the cloned workshop repository directory (`nginx-azure-workshops`)  and run below command

+    ```bash
+    ./auto-lab.sh -l 3
+    ```

+- Once the script has completed its execution, you can skip rest of this lab guide and move to the next lab.
+The testing of all the resources that the script automatically creates would be done in later labs.
+If you want to see what the script is doing, the individual build steps are provided in below sections.

+- For additional information on the script you can run the same command with `-h` flag as shown below

+    ```bash
+    ./auto-lab.sh -h
+    ```

 ## Prerequisites

 - You must have Azure Networking configured for this Workshop